DeepwaterExploration/legacydocs/docs/products/explorehd_heavy.md

 ![exploreHD](../img/explorehd/cable_waterproofing/exploreHD_ROV_Camera_Cable_Step_2_200x.jpg)

-Cut off the USB cable to the desired length.
-Ensure to leave extra length for when the cable is in the enclosure.
+Trim the USB cable to the desired length.
+Ensure ample extra length remains for when the cable is in the enclosure.

 **Step 3**

 ![exploreHD](../img/explorehd/cable_waterproofing/exploreHD_ROV_Camera_Cable_Step_3_200x.jpg)

-Strip the cable to the length that will be in the electronic enclosure.
+Strip the cable's external jacket to the length that will be in the electronic enclosure.

 **Step 4**

 ![exploreHD](../img/explorehd/cable_waterproofing/exploreHD_ROV_Camera_Cable_Step_4_200x.jpg)

-Twist the section of wires that are stripped from the black rubber insulation
+Twist the section of wires that are stripped from the black rubber insulation.

 **Step 5**

-Depending on the cable penetrator you are using, follow the instructions to waterproof the wires
+Depending on the penetrator/connector option you have selected for your camera, follow the respective instructions to waterproof the wires.

 ```